 Careers Highlights and Opportunities

-- English language – reading, writing, and speaking skills usually at or above an ESL (English as a Second Language) level of intermediate low
+- English language – reading, writing, and speaking skills usually at or above an ESL (English as a Second Language) Intermediate High level

 - Speaking – Talking to others

 - Instructing – Teaching others how to do something

 - Active Listening – Listening to others, not interrupting, and asking good questions

 What do I receive when finished and how long does it take?

 Students who complete the Early Childhood Education program receive a certificate.
 The program can be completed in as little as 8 months.